clojure/core.rrb-vector/README.md

 Prerequisites: Only Java and Leiningen.
 Leiningen will download whatever versions of Clojure and other libraries are needed.

-To run ClojureScript tests with Node.js and Spidermonkey JavaScript runtimes, but no Clojure tests:
+To run ClojureScript tests with Node.js and SpiderMonkey JavaScript runtimes, but no Clojure tests:
 ```bash
 $ lein with-profile +cljs cljsbuild test